Tuition and fees

 - Current tuition and fees schedule

 - Graduate student tuition income offset plan and form

 Your application for admission cannot be processed until your application fee is received.
-You will be prompted to pay this fee by credit card as part of the online application process.
+You will be prompted to pay this fee by credit card or Interac Online as part of the online application process.
 Cash will not be accepted.